arviz-devs/preliz/docs/examples/logistic_distribution.md

 **Related Distributions:**

-- [Log-logistic Distribution](log_logistic_distribution.md) - The probability distribution of a random variable whose logarithm has a logistic distribution.
+- [Log-logistic Distribution](log_logistic_distribution.md) - If a random variable is distributed as a logistic, then its exponential is distributed as a log-logistic distribution.
 ```

 ## References